 Her advice?
 “Learn your equipment and tools.
 Make mistakes.”
 And, with a knowing smile, “You have to put your time in.”

 You never know who you’re going to meet at our Winter Workshop!
-Check back in here at The Studio for our next update on Wednesday, and don’t forget to leave your comments here for all to read.
+Check back in here at Rio’s Blog for our next update on Wednesday, and don’t forget to leave your comments here for all to read.